Exhibition Sales Training – Top question from Google

 - Cold Leads – those that are to be followed up within 10 working days

-- Product Knowledge – does the team have the knowledge required to not simply answer questions, but more importantly ask the right questions?
+- Products and services – does the team have the knowledge required to not simply answer questions, but more importantly ask the right questions?
 Remember the value of any salesperson is not in the information they give but the information they get.

 - Special Offers – what is the “show offer” and why is this offer a great deal for your customers.